-All transactions were sourced from either Bloomberg LP or LSEG between December 2023 and February 2024.
-Loans, bonds, and share issuance underwriting were researched in both databases and merged through a multi-step deduplication process.
-Previous Banking on Climate Chaos reports included deals reported only in Bloomberg, supplemented with select project finance reported in IJGlobal.
-Using both Bloomberg and LSEG enables the identification of more deals and more companies in scope, and enables a cross-check for validating the data.
+All transactions were sourced from either Bloomberg LP or LSEG Profundo.
+Previous years of this report relied on Bloomberg's league between December 2023 and February 2024.
+Loans, bonds, and credit allocation.
+The methodology change allows the incorporation of share issuance underwriting were researched in both databases and research from multiple data sources.
+Importantly, it makes it possible merged through a multi-step deduplication process.
+Previous Banking to credit all banks making financial contributions to a deal instead on Climate Chaos reports included deals reported only in Bloomberg, of only crediting banks in leading roles.
+Roles that do not involve supplemented with select project finance reported in IJGlobal.
+Using financial contributions are excluded.
+For details on the credit allocation both Bloomberg and LSEG enables the identification of more deals and methodology, see Methodology Appendix, p.
+108. more companies in scope, and enables a cross-check for validating the data.